resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 * Need to be ever more complex
 * Easy to crack (especially social engineering)
 * Prone to being shared
 * Cascade to other devices if *you* use the same password across devices.
-And if you’re spawning multiple VM’s are
-  you going to give them all the same password, or somehow ‘remember’ different ones?
+And if you’re spawning multiple computers on the cloud are you going to give them all the same password, or somehow ‘remember’ different ones?

-If it’s your machine, what happens if you forget it?
+If it’s your machine, what happens if you forget your password?
 There is no higher authority to unlock it for you…

-And if it’s your machine, it’s access to the whole machine: not just R scripts.
+And if it’s your machine, it’s granting access to the whole machine.
 If someone hacks it you could find the security services knocking on your door at some early hour.
 And if that prospect doesn't scare you, you're a better person than I!